browserengineering/book/book/animations.md

 subsequence is just an optimized form that minimizes chunk count.

-* `CompositedLayer`: a class representing a grouping of compatible `PaintChunk`s, plus a `skia.Surface` sized to raster them fully.
+* `CompositedLayer`: a class representing a grouping of compatible paint chunks, plus a `skia.Surface` sized to raster them fully.

-We'll do overlap testing on `PaintChunk`s This makes sense, since only the leaf `DisplayItems` raster any DOM content; the visual effect nodes "merely" move around or grow/shrink the raster area of the leaves.
+We'll do overlap testing on the absolute bounds of paint chunks.
+This makes sense, since only the leaf `DisplayItems` raster any DOM content; the visual effect nodes "merely" move around or grow/shrink the raster area of the leaves.

 The sequence of actions for the browser thread will be:

-1. Convert the (recursive) display list to a list of `PaintChunk`s.
+1. Convert the (recursive) display list to a list of paint chunks.

-2. Determine the list of `CompositedLayers` from the paint chunks, creating one `CompositedLayer` for each animating visual effect and one for each time a `PaintChunk` overlaps an earlier `CompositedLayer` that is animating.
+2. Determine the list of `CompositedLayers` from the paint chunks, creating one `CompositedLayer` for each animating visual effect and one for each time a paint chunk overlaps an earlier `CompositedLayer` that is animating.
-Multiple `PaintChunk`s can be present in a single `CompositedLayer`.
+Multiple paint chunks can be present in a single `CompositedLayer`.
 The list of `CompositedLayer`s will be in order of drawing to the screen, and each will have a `draw` method that executes the visual effects for that `CompositedLayer` (including any visual effect that is animating).